KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-oracles.md

 ### Oracles CC Module Flow

 - Create an Oracle using [oraclescreate](../cryptoconditions/cc-oracles.html#oraclescreate)
+- Fund the oracle with [oraclesfund](../cryptoconditions/cc-oracles.html#oraclesfund)
-- Register as a data publisher for the oracle using the [oraclesregister](../cryptoconditions/cc-oracles.html#oraclesregister) method; at this stage, the publisher indicates the fee for their data updates
+- Register as a data publisher for the oracle using the [oraclesregister](../cryptoconditions/cc-oracles.html#oraclesregister) method and specify the datafee it costs subscribers to access data updates
+- Anyone can subscribe to any specific publisher of any oracle using the [ oraclessubscribe](../cryptoconditions/cc-oracles.html#oraclessubscribe) method.
 - Anyone can register as a publisher for any oracle; users subscribe only to the publishers they desire
+- Publishers must also subscribe to the oracle before they can publish data
+- A publisher can publish data using [oraclesdata](../cryptoconditions/cc-oracles.html#oraclesdata), and thereby collect their datafee from their subscribers
 - The [oracleslist](../cryptoconditions/cc-oracles.html#oraclelist), [oraclesinfo](../cryptoconditions/cc-oracles.html#oraclesinfo), and [oraclessamples](../cryptoconditions/cc-oracles.html#oraclessamples) methods allow the user to find oracles and publishers, find more information about a specific oracle and publisher, and discover samples of an existing publisher, respectively
-- Anyone can subscribe to any specific publisher of any oracle using the [ oraclessubscribe](../cryptoconditions/cc-oracles.html#oraclessubscribe) method
-- A publisher can publish data using [oraclesdata](../cryptoconditions/cc-oracles.html#oraclesdata), and thereby collect their fee from their subscribers

 ## oraclesaddress